-He is my muse, my guru, and will forever be my baby.
-He reminds me in various ways of our accountability as parents to offer the best versions of ourselves to our children.
+But they are my muses, my gurus, and will forever be my babies.
+They remind me in various ways of our accountability as parents to offer the best versions of ourselves to our children.

 There have been days where I have been so bored as a stay-at-home-mother, I find my mind yelling, “Stay awake!” from the inside.
 Yet, the mundane parts of motherhood have humbled me in powerful ways.

 There have been days where my heart has been cracked wide open with a rush of deep love.
 The overwhelming joys of motherhood have revealed to my soul what service to another brings.

 Reaching for the higher ideals of peaceful parenting, compassion, and love keep me grounded throughout these paradoxes of motherhood.

 Children offer an opportunity of deep contemplation for parents.
 This can either be heavy or enlightening.